 American Express Travel offers special deals on flights called Insider Fares, which are available to American Express cardholders with enough Membership Rewards points to cover the entire cost of the flight.
 These offers, primarily on Delta flights, tend to be the lowest available price and allow you to cover the flight for fewer points than normal.
 You must, however, be logged into your Rewards account to view any Insider Fare offers.

 Delta Air Lines is a partner of American Express and therefore offers all sorts of special promotions on American Express Travel.
 In addition to Insider Fares, Delta offers great rates on flights for any user.
 Plus, Delta SkyMiles members will still earn miles on flights booked through the platform.

 Overall, American Express Travel seems to advertise competitive rates to other travel booking sites on both hotel and flight purchases.

 For example, a round-trip flight from JFK to LAX on American Airlines resulted in the following prices when booked through American Express Travel, directly on the American Airlines website and through Priceline.

 |Marvelous Suite (1 King bed)|

-Even budget-conscious travelers can find great deals, as a six-night stay at the moderately priced Best Western Plus Manhattan Beach in LA includes the same rates on all three sites.
+Even budget-conscious travelers can find great deals, as a six-night stay at the moderately priced Best Western Plus Manhattan Beach in Los Angeles includes the same rates on all three sites.

 Use points to pay for trips

-When you book through American Express Travel, you have the option of paying partially or entirely with Membership Rewards points.
-Plus, travel purchases through the Amex travel portal eke the most value out of each point.
+Of course, as mentioned before, you can book through American Express Travel using your Membership Rewards points.
+Plus, travel purchases through the Amex travel portal eke out the most value out of each point.